How To Crate Train Your Puppy

 6. Step Away And Let Them Rest

-As soon as your Corgi puppy is relaxed with the crate door closed and occupied with their toy, you can step away and allow them to rest.
+As soon as your puppy is relaxed with the crate door closed and occupied with their toy, you can step away and allow them to rest.
 Make sure you move away slowly and quietly; you don’t want to get them excited, and you definitely don’t want to make a big deal out of leaving.
 Let them relax and rest for a while, and let them out once they’ve rested.

 When To Use A Crate Or A Playpen

-All dogs have different needs, and your Corgi puppy is no exception to this rule.
+All dogs have different needs, and your puppy is no exception to this rule.
 So, when do you use a playpen and when do you use a crate?
 They’re very similar things, which means it’s not always easy to know which one to get ready.
 I’ve got a few tips to help make the process easier for you.

 When to use a crate: